Tax hike bill opposed by Kansas governor passes House

 Tax cuts passed by the Republican-controlled legislature since 2012 have punched holes in the state's budgets as revenue failed to meet targets for months.
 S&P this month revised the outlook on Kansas' AA-minus credit rating to negative from stable citing structural budget pressures.

 The House bill now moves to the Senate, which is expected to take it up on Friday, according to Morgan Saib, a spokeswoman for Senate President Susan Wagle, a Republican.
-The Senate on Thursday rejected a different bill with tax-rate and other changes that would raise an estimated $702.5 million in the fiscal year beginning July 1.

-Reporting by Karen Pierog in Chicago; Editing by Alan Crosby and Matthew Lewis
+The Senate is also considering its own bill that calls for bigger income tax rate hikes.
+(Reporting by Karen Pierog; Editing by Alan Crosby)